Thoma Bravo to take QAD Inc private for $2 billion

-(Reuters) - QAD Inc said on Monday private equity firm Thoma Bravo will buy the enterprise software maker for about $2 billion.
+(Reuters) - QAD Inc said on Monday private equity firm Thoma Bravo will buy the enterprise software maker for about $2 billion, the latest go-private deal by the software investor.

 Following the completion of the deal, expected in the fourth quarter of 2021, QAD founder and President Pamela Lopker will retain a significant ownership interest in the company and continue to serve on the board.

-Founded in 1979, QAD provides cloud-based planning and resources solutions software to companies.
+Founded in 1979, QAD provides cloud-based planning and resources solutions software to manufacturing companies.

+QAD to continue its subscription model transition and accelerate its growth and profitability initiatives,” Bhavan Suri, analyst at William Blair, wrote in a note on Monday.

+Thoma Bravo is one the largest software-focused private equity firms with over $78 billion in assets under management.
+Its portfolio companies include information technology services provider SolarWinds Corp and cybersecurity firm McAfee Corp.
+It has annouced deals to take security software vendor Proofpoint and data solution provider Talend to private earlier this year.

-Morgan Stanley & Co LLC served as financial adviser to QAD’s special committee, while Barclays served as financial adviser to Thoma Bravo.
+Morgan Stanley & Co served as financial adviser to QAD’s special committee, and Moelis & Company advised Lopker.
+Barclays served as financial adviser to Thoma Bravo.

 Our Standards: The Thomson Reuters Trust Principles.